 Do you like their work?

 Designers and developers all have ‘signatures’ and will build things a certain way – we’re all different.
-So take a look at what they’ve done before and see if their style suits you and your business as it’s important to acknowledge that different businesses have different needs.
+Take a look at what they’ve done before and see if their style suits you and your business as it’s important to acknowledge that different businesses have different needs.
 Perhaps look over your competitors’ sites to find some examples of what you like and also what you don’t.

 What do people say about them?